HL7/fhir-shorthand/input/pagecontent/tutorial.md

    Warnings:   0
 ```

-> 🚧 Due to a known limitation of SUSHI, you may see the following error message:
+> 🚧 Because SUSHI is still under development, you may see the following error message:

 ```
   error: SUSHI does not yet support custom pagecontent other than index.md.
   File: {your directory}\fsh-tutorial-master\FishExample\ig-data\input\pagecontent
 ```

-> If you encounter this message, manually copy the file _Shorty.png_ from the directory _FishExample/ig-data/input/pagecontent_ to the directory _FishExample/build/input/pagecontent_.
+> If you encounter this message, manually copy the file _Shorty.png_ from the directory _FishExample/ig-data/input/images_ to the directory _FishExample/build/input/images_.

 ### Step 5: Generate the Sample IG